 - 1. Industrial plant continues to operate with equipment replacement as needed with no change in equipment efficiency (The frozen-efficiency scenario). - 2.
-Industrial plant continues to operate with improved efficiency new equipment at the time of equipment replacement. - 3.
-The efficiency of boiler(s) is upgraded immediately. - 4.
+Industrial plant continues to operate with improved efficiency new equipment at the time of equipment replacement using a less carbon intensive fuel.

+- 3. Industrial plant upgrades the thermal energy generating equipment and therefore increases the efficiency of boiler(s) is upgraded-immediately. - 4.
 The heat and or electricity demand of the industrial plant is reduced through improvements in enduse efficiency. - 5.
 Installation of a cogeneration system owned by the industrial plant. - 6.
 Installation of a package cogeneration system owned by a company other than the industrial plant (The proposed project). - 7.
 Installation of a cogeneration system by a third party.